52 Weird and Unique Things To Do In Tokyo

 • About their arcade games: “Getting a high score will be more satisfying than taking a big dump!”

-There’s also a wall of poops drawn by celebrities, and an “enshrined poop power spot”.
+There’s also a wall of poops drawn by visiting celebrities, and an “enshrined poop power spot”.
+Seasonally decorated poops including sakura poops can also be admired.
 Definitely a weird Tokyo attraction.

 12. Shop at Mega Don Quijote, Shibuya

-Here’s another place to have your senses assaulted on this weird things to do in Tokyo list: Don Quijote, or Donki, is a hyperstore chain that took Japan by storm with its one-stop-shop magic.
-Think Target meets Costco meets Tokyu Hands.
+Here’s another place to have your senses assaulted on this weird things to do in Tokyo list: Don Quijote, or Donki, is a hyperstore chain known for being a one-stop-shop that offers great bargain shopping.
+Think Target, meets Costco, meets Tokyu Hands.
 Floor-to-ceiling shelves are overflowing will all sorts of crap that you never thought you needed.
 There are plenty of little screens shouting advertisements at you too.

 The Donki in Shibuya is one of the the biggest and baddest in Tokyo.
 Looking for candy, booze, board games, sex toys, costumes, household goods, or all of the above?
 Come to Don Quijote.

-But actually, it’s Donki is a great place to shop for souvenirs in Tokyo.
-It has a large Japanese souvenir section on one of the top floors, and its first floor has many different matcha tea, ramen, and flavored Kit-Kat souvenirs.
+But actually, Donki is a great place to shop for souvenirs in Tokyo.
+They always have a large Japanese souvenir section, and also sell food, drinks, and snacks like matcha tea, ramen, and flavored Kit-Kat souvenirs.

-~Update: Oedo Onsen has closed indefinitely…Check out an awesome alternative in Hakone: Yunessun hot spring theme park where you can bathe in wine, coffee, green tea, and more!
-Although not in Tokyo, this is definitely an awesome, weird thing to do in Japan~
+Another awesome onsen theme park alternative is in Hakone: Yunessun hot spring theme park.
+Here, guests can bathe (with swimsuits) in wine, coffee, green tea, and more!
+Although not in Tokyo, this is definitely an awesome, weird thing to do in Japan.

 14. Take Purikura Photo Booth Pictures

-Wildly popular with the local girls, purikura is a fun activity for friends and family, and a weird but also cute thing to do in Tokyo.
+Wildly popular with local Japanese teenagers, purikura is a fun activity for friends and family, and a weird but also cute thing to do in Tokyo.
 You’ll have a nice souvenir to bring home from Japan too.
-Each session costs about ¥400 yen ($3.00 USD).
+Each photo booth session costs about ¥400 yen ($3.00 USD).

-There aren’t your ordinary strip mall photo booths.
-You can decorate them with stamps and stickers before they’re printed, and the weird Tokyo part – they can make you look skinny and make your eyes look extra big!
+There aren’t your ordinary strip mall photo booths either.
+You can decorate them with stamps and stickers before they’re printed, and the weird Tokyo part – you can adjust the photos to make your face look skinnier or your eyes look extra big!

-Instructions for most purikura are Japanese, but all you have to do is pick settings like which frame color you want and photo exposure levels.
+Instructions for most purikura machines are in Japanese, but all you have to do is pick settings like which frame color you want, and your preferred photo exposure levels.
 Input your email address into the machines so you can get a digital copy of the photos sent to you.

 Purikura in Tokyo, kawaii and cute things to do in Tokyo, Cute and kawaii things to do in Tokyo, cute Tokyo, Cute things to do in Tokyo, Cute things to do in Japan, kawaii Tokyo, Kawaii Tokyo activities, Kawaii things to do in Tokyo, cute souvenirs Tokyo